bibleup/wordpress/readme.txt

  3. [Website form](https://bibleup.netlify.app/#contact) (general happy feedbacks)

 = How is the development going =
-BibleUp recently lauched v1.0.0 and there is so much more to come.
+BibleUp recently lauched v1.0.0 and there is so much more to come!<br>
-We plan to roll out more Bible versions, allow for compare features and lots more before the next major release.
+We plan to roll out more Bible versions, allow for compare features and lots more before the next major release.<br><br>

-= How can I keep tabs on development and help support = The best way to take part in development is by following us on [Github](https://github.com/bibleup), making contributions and giving us a star.
+The best way to take part in development is by following us on [Github](https://github.com/bibleup), making contributions and giving us a star.

+= How can I help support =
+We currently do not accept financial support, but there are **many other ways** you can contribute to this project.
+We have a short guide on how to support as a blogger, developer, an organisation and even as a reviewer.<br><br>
-You can also share this tool to as many as would find it helpful, rate us and please drop a review.
+Please rate us and drop a review.
+You can also share this tool to as many as would find it helpful.
 Thank you for every contribution you make!

 == Screenshots ==
-1. Settings page
+1. Settings page(1)
-2. BibleUp in action
+2. Settings page(2)
+3. BibleUp popover on a reference
-3. The editor
+4. The editor

 == Installation ==
 = Install BibleUp within WordPress =

-1) From your site dashboard, navigate to Plugins >> Add New.
+1) From your site dashboard, go to **Plugins >> Add New**
-2) Search for \'BibleUp\' in the search box provided on screen.
+2) Search for 'BibleUp' in the search box provided on screen.
-3) Click the \'Install Now\' button
+3) Click the 'Install Now' button
 4) Activate the plugin and configure the options as you want!

 = Install BibleUp manually =

-1) Get the source code (here)[https://downloads.wordpress.org/plugin/bibleup.zip]
+1) Get the source code [here](https://downloads.wordpress.org/plugin/bibleup.zip)
-2) From your site dashboard, navigate to Plugins >> Add New.
+2) From your site dashboard, go to **Plugins >> Add New**
-3) Click on the \'Upload Plugin\' button at the top left corner to reveal the file picker.
+3) Click on the 'Upload Plugin' button at the top left corner to reveal the file picker.
 4) Select and upload the downloaded zip file.
 5) Install the Plugin and activate once done.
 Configure the options as you want!

-You can find the settings page at settings >> BibleUp, after activating the plugin.
+You can find the settings page at **settings >> BibleUp** after activating the plugin.

 == Changelog ==
 = 1.0.0 =